 3. Pinpoint keywords

 The words that describe the most important skills and job duties should be like a magnet for your eyes.
-They’re also the same words you used in the job description, which is why reviewing them first is helpful.
+They’re also the same words you used in the job description, so reviewing them first is helpful.

 Make a list of the top five to six keywords (and their synonyms) to consider when scanning resumes.
 This is an easy way to quickly jump to the most relevant parts of a candidate’s resume.